WallarooLabs/wally/book/go/api/writing-your-own-stateful-application.md

 * A list of keys that are valid for partitioning our state objects
 * A partitioning function

-### Computation
+### State Computation

-The computation here is fairly straightforward: given a data object and a state object, update the state with the new data, and return some data that tells Wallaroo what to do next.
+The state computation here is fairly straightforward: given a data object and a state object, update the state with the new data, and return some data that tells Wallaroo what to do next.

 ```go
 type AddVotes struct {}